KnapsackPro/knapsack/README.md

 #### Step 1

-For the first time run all specs on a single CI node with enabled report generator.
+For the first time run all tests on a single CI node with enabled report generator.

 ```yaml
 test: